What to Wear in Spain According to Season

 • Wide waist and pleats for a flattering fit

-Check out the latest prices for these cute harem shorts!
+Check out the latest prices for these cute travel shorts!

 Flowy, comfortable dress with pockets